 Use this as a climb to get up Hough if you don’t want to take the dusty road or the usual downhill.

-Bucks Creek Loop (near Bucks Lake Wilderness): Closed snowy
+Bucks Creek Loop (near Bucks Lake Wilderness): Open

 Chill 3.5mi loop through alpine meadows and mature doug fir and cedar forests near Bucks Lake.
 Start from Bucks Summit down the south side of the loop and return to your car on the north side of the loop.
 Or start from the Mill Creek trail head and ride up the North side of the loop and down the south side of the loop.
 Don’t forget to stop at the Lakeshore Resort for wood fired pizza and cold drinks on Bucks Lake.

-Mill Creek Trail (near Bucks Lake Wilderness): Closed snowy
+Mill Creek Trail (near Bucks Lake Wilderness): Open

 Mellow out-and-back along Bucks Lake with great swimming opportunities.